Subomi-olagoke/Subomi-olagoke/README.md

-I deal with xcode everyday, and i have also started playing around with vim
+I deal with xcode everyday

 <!---
 Subomi-olagoke/Subomi-olagoke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.